 Mahantam is Vedic Sanskrit word meaning Greatness.
 It consists of two words, namely: Maam or Self and Hantam or End.
 Therefore, Mahantam is also an absence of selfish desires and ego.
 Not surprisingly, according to Vedic knowledge and wisdom, a selfish person can seldom qualify as Great.

-When Alexander, the king of Macedonia, marched with a formidable Greek army with a sole intention of conquering the world, he ransacked cities, destroyed civilizations, raped women, enslaved children and slaughtered people for simply defending their land and homes.
+When Alexander, the king of Macedonia, marched with a formidable Greek army with the sole intention of conquering the world, he ransacked cities, destroyed civilizations, raped women, enslaved children and slaughtered people for simply defending their land and homes.
 And yet historians today call him “Alexander the Great.”
 The higher the level of brutality and savagery of the ruler, the greater they become.
 This trend continues even to this day.
 Joseph Stalin and Mao Zeodang the two greatest mass murderers in history continue to be revered by many idolizing socialistic ideals.
 Needless to say, that such unwise labeling has helped none.

 Now consider these personalities from Vedic texts revered for their greatness: